Our Christian faith solidifies, as belief in God

 He is our Lord God and saviour.
 Jesus died on the

-cross to save us from the cost of our sins (wrongdoing).
-He aimed to
+cross to save us from the cost of our sins (wrongdoing), out of his

 lead us by his own example of how to live, love and forgive.
-When you come
+And that

 to understand his message THEN you will more than likely see your life changed significantly for the better.